-It’s a great option for investors who want access to more advanced investing methods without the extra cost of commission fees.
+It’s a great option for investors who want access to more advanced investing methods without paying the extra cost of commission fees.

-Investors who make a large number of stock or ETF trades may find the app appealing since there are no commission fees.
+Investors who make a large number of stock or ETF trades find the Robinhood app especially appealing because there are no commission fees.

 Robinhood Gold Features